benediktschmitt/py-ts3/docs/source/index.rst

     You are currently watching the documentation for the next upcoming version of py-ts3.
 This version is quite stable and ready for use.
-    One major advantage compared to v1 is support for the TS3 Client Query API.
+    One major advantage compared to v1 is support for the TS3 Client Query API and SSH.

 Content
 -------